 Tip 1: Start with the Basics

 Before diving into complex methods, ensure you have a firm grasp of the basics.
 This includes understanding divisibility rules for common numbers like 2, 3, 5, and 10.
-For example, a number is divisible by 2 if it's even, by 3 if the sum of its digits is divisible by 3, by 5 if it ends in 0 or 5, and by 10 if it ends in 0.
+Plus, for example, a number is divisible by 2 if it's even, by 3 if the sum of its digits is divisible by 3, by 5 if it ends in 0 or 5, and by 10 if it ends in 0.
 Knowing these rules can significantly speed up the process of finding factors.

 Tip 2: Use the Square Root Method

-For 87, the square root is approximately 9.3.
+For 87, the square root is approximately 9.Dividing 87 by 3 gives us 29.
+Worth adding: 3.
+We already know that 87 is divisible by 3.
 So, you only need to test numbers from 1 to 9.
-We already know that 87 is divisible by 3.
-Dividing 87 by 3 gives us 29.
-Therefore, 3 and 29 are a factor pair of 87.
+Which means, 3 and 29 are a factor pair of 87.

 Tip 3: Employ Prime Factorization

 For 87, we know it's divisible by 3.
+Now, we need to determine if 29 is prime.
+4), 29 is prime.
 Dividing 87 by 3 gives us 29.
-Now, we need to determine if 29 is prime.
-Since 29 is not divisible by any prime number less than its square root (which is approximately 5.4), 29 is prime.
-Therefore, the prime factorization of 87 is 3 × 29.
-This tells us that the factors of 87 are 1, 3, 29, and 87.
+Which means, the prime factorization of 87 is 3 × 29.
+Since 29 is not divisible by any prime number less than its square root (which is approximately 5.This tells us that the factors of 87 are 1, 3, 29, and 87.

 Tip 4: Practice Regularly